 Part of the job of an SEO professional is to manage client expectations.
-This is an area that many fail in.

 Thanks to being told what they wanted to hear by far too many practitioners, many clients today have unrealistic expectations.
 As a result, many people think this is something that only takes a few weeks or even months.

 You might begin seeing improvements in organic ranking and an increase in traffic for keyword topics with little competition in just a few weeks.

 For example, my team was able to rank a website #1 for the term “marketing company”, which produced a steady flow of leads for several years.

 Fortunately, there was little competition for his own name, and that website didn’t have much authority, so we were able to fill the first several pages in the search results with pages we controlled in just a few weeks.

 I’ve also seen cases when clients and even agencies have used tactics that violate Google’s Webmaster Guidelines in an attempt to speed up the process.

 From the Horse’s (Google’s) Mouth

 You need to be prepared to invest several months to a year before seeing results from your SEO efforts, but even then, you won’t be king of the hill.

-However, you can make a highly educated guess based on certain variables.
-Over time, you can get a better idea of how long it may take within your particular niche.
+However, you can make a highly educated guess based on certain variables, and then, over time, you can get a better idea of how long it may take within your particular niche against your competitors.

-Featured Image Credit: Paulo Bobita
+Featured Image: Paulo Bobita